matiwinnetou/play-soy-view/README.md

 - 0.1.12 - introduced ExceptionInTemplate from Play that shows line and column number of an error
 - 0.1.13 - using play logger and removed slf4j
 - 0.1.14 - improved debug logging, moved o java 8 and play 2.3 for older version of play use old versions
+- 0.1.15 - improved debug logging
+- 0.1.16 - shows compilation time for in case hot reload mode is on

 # TODO
 - cross compile 2.3 version for Scala: 2.11.x